WestonHanson/Wordle-Game-Weston-Hanson/README.md

     This project has a lot of string manipulation that a tic-tac-toe game just does not have.
 I also implement a binary search to search through a list of words.
 The way I get that list is by pulling it from a file and then separating it into a vector.
 The logic on Wordle is also fairly more difficult than a tic-tac-toe game is.

+#Challenges
+    The biggest challenge was working around the language constraints.
+Rust has very strict type-checking and only certain functions work on each type.
+For example, I originally had an array of &str for my Wordle board, but when I got to the fill_board() function I ran into many different problems like borrowing errors and different type errors.
+So, I had to switch my board to String, and that made me have to update my print_board() function.
+That did not solve the problem altogether but it made it easier.
+The project itself had some difficult logic issues, but for the most part, it was straight forward, but it was the language constraints that prevented me from moving on a lot of the time.

 ## How to run the project

-    You need to move into the src file, then run 'cargo run' in the terminal.
+    You need to move into the src file, then run `cargo run` in the terminal.
 Retrieving the file will be done automatically by the program.

 ## Credit